rkarymshakov/Hangman/README.md

 # towerDefense
-Repository containing the source code and resources for a Java-based Tower defense game.
+Repository containing the source code and resources for a Java-based Hangman game.

 here is a link for the user manual: https://github.com/Rakhmanidze/Hangman/wiki